Jump They Say

-"Jump They Say" is a song by English singer-songwriter and actor David Bowie, from his 18th album, Black Tie White Noise (1993).
-It was written by Bowie, produced by Nile Rodgers and released as the first single from the album in March 1993.
+"Jump They Say" is a song by English singer-songwriter David Bowie from his 18th album Black Tie White Noise (1993).
+It was written by Bowie, produced by Nile Rodgers and released as the first single from the album in March 1993 by Arista Records.
 While Bowie opted not to tour for the Black Tie White Noise album, the song was performed on his 1995–96 Outside Tour and released as part of the live concert No Trendy Réchauffé (Live Birmingham 95) (2020).
 The accompanying music video for "Jump They Say" was directed by Mark Romanek and received heavy rotation on MTV Europe.

 Background and style

 The song dealt with Bowie's feelings for his schizophrenic half-brother Terry Burns, who had died by suicide on 16 January 1985 when he walked in front of a train at Coulsdon South railway station, having previously been held in Cane Hill Hospital.
 Lyrically, the song is loosely based on Burns and Bowie's relationship with and memories of him.
 Musically, the influence of Nile Rodgers led to a funk-based sound, though the track was also influenced by contemporary jazz, with a solo from avant-jazz trumpeter Lester Bowie.